 Jump to navigation

-The sections below explain why these changes are being made and how they may impact individuals with Intellectual and/or Developmental Disabilities, their families, case management agencies, and direct service providers.
+The sections below explain why these changes are being made and how they may impact individuals receiving home and community based services (HCBS), their families, case management agencies, and direct service providers.

 July 1, 2016 Final Report regarding Conflict Free Case Management submitted to the Colorado General Assembly